hellohaptik/docs_haptik/bot-configuration/webhooks.md

 #### Implemented FallBacks

 <b>If any of the below 3 conditions are observed</b>
-1) We cannot connect to client's webhook
+1) We cannot connect to your webhook
 2) Client webhook takes to long to response (threshold = `5s`)
 3) Client webhook returns non 2xx status code